bao-project/bao-docs/source/bao_hyp/config.rst

 2. **VM_IMAGE_LOADED** - This macro requires additional configurations.
 It requires the definition of image ``base_addr``, the image ``load_addr``, and the image ``size``.

+Using these macros not only streamlines the configuration steps but also ensures adherence to the correct syntax and parameters.
+Attempting to manually configure image details without utilizing these macros may result in errors or unintended behavior.

-If the ``separately_loaded`` parameter is configured as false, the hypervisor interprets this setting as the offset of the built-in guest image within its own image, denoted as ``VM_IMAGE_OFFSET``.
+Moreover, if the ``separately_loaded`` parameter is configured as false, the hypervisor interprets this setting as the offset of the built-in guest image within its own image, denoted as ``VM_IMAGE_OFFSET``.
 During run-time, the hypervisor adjusts this value to be subsequently interpreted as a physical address.
 This adjustment involves adding the address at which the hypervisor itself was loaded.
 However, if the ``separately_loaded`` parameter is configured as